Book a Call

-Notes
+MULTILATERAL Notes

-Not Quite Here, Nor Now - The Failed Deixis of RSI
+Not Quite Here, Nor Now - the Failed Deixis of RSI

-musings
+featured in musings

 MULTILATERAL

-Not Quite Here, Nor Now - The Failed Deixis of RSI
+Not Quite Here, Nor Now - the Failed Deixis of RSI

 5:12

-Leer/Escuchar la Nota en español.
+Ir a la Nota en español.

 In the pre-pandemic world, interpreters were a nomadic bunch.
 We had no need for offices and preferred light tablets and the smallest laptops to workhorse desktops with super-sturdy processors and ergonomic chairs.